HeyBanditoz/gmecord/README.md

 * `password`: The password for web authentication.
 * `botName`: The name of the bot on Groupme, so messages sent from Discord aren't sent back.
 * `groupID`: The ID of the Groupme group.
 This is needed to let Discord mention Groupme users.
-* `ptpbEndpoint`: Groupme caps messages at 1000 characters, however Discord's is 2000.
-If a message is over 1000 characters, you can optionally elect to send it to a ptpb instance (a lightweight pastebin.)
-If not, we'll just let the Discord user know their message wasn't delivered.

 ## Builds
 Builds should be posted to [Jenkins.](https://jenkins.banditoz.io/job/gmecord/)